Fraud Blocker

 Fees & Medicare Rebates

 Yes.
-Telehealth allows patients to access psychological therapy and counselling support online with qualified clinicians, depending on the service required.
+Telehealth allows individuals to access psychological therapy and counselling online through video consultations or by phone with qualified clinicians, depending on the service required.

-Many people search for online counselling or online therapy when looking for mental health support to fit around work, family or other responsibilities.
+Many people choose online therapy when looking for mental health support to fit around work, family or other responsibilities.
 Or when access to supports in their local area is not readily available.

-Telehealth appointments provide a secure way to access these services with qualified clinicians, without needing to travel to a clinic.
+Telehealth appointments provide a secure way to access these services with qualified clinicians without travelling to a clinic.

 For many individuals, telehealth offers a flexible and effective way to receive professional support from home.

-Research indicates that telehealth appointments and online therapy can be as effective as in-person care for many mental health concerns when delivered by qualified clinicians.
+Research indicates that telehealth appointments can be as effective as in-person care for many mental health concerns when delivered by qualified clinicians.

 Telehealth enables individuals to access professional support from home while maintaining the same clinical standards as in face-to-face consultations.